runtimeverification/haskell-backend/docs/2020-06-17-Checking-Implication.md

 Now, the implication is checked in two cases: after a configuration is rewritten (in which case the configuration may be rewritten again) or after a configuration can no longer be rewritten (a remainder pattern).
-In the case of a rewritten configuration, when unification fails, there is no need to check the rest of the implication pattern because the condition `⌈t₁(X)⌉ ∧ P₁(X)` is ensured by subsequent rewrites.
+In the case of a rewritten configuration, when unification fails, there is no need to check the rest of the implication pattern: the condition `t₁(X) ∧ P₁(X)` itself implies the condition `⌈t₁(X)⌉ ∧ P₁(X)`.

 ## Summary